Iraneus/betamedneed/how.md

 or email order@medneed.com
 and you can use the Medneed app.

-**Delivery**
+**Delivery Time**

-As soon as you place an order and payment method is confirmed if required, you can have what you need anywhere in **Abuja** and **Lagos** within 45 minutes or less.
+As soon as you place an order and payment method is confirmed, you can have what you need delivered usually within 45 minutes.

-This can vary a little depending on your exact need, location and the time of request.
+This can vary based on your exact need, your location and the time of request.

-**Payment**
+**Payment Methods**

 You can Pay Now or Pay Later.